 Outline planning permission for Phase 1 (ref.
-132932) was granted by West Lindsey District Council's Planning Committee on 16 December 2015, subject to the signing of an associated s.106 agreement.
+132932) was granted by West Lindsey District Council's Planning Committee on 16 December 2015 with s106 for this first phase being completed in summer 2016 and planning permission released.

 The application provides outline permission for a residential development of up to 500 dwellings, highways works including two new access points from St Augustine Road, landscaping, ground Works and ancillary works.
 The site measures 21.3ha in area, and is on the north eastern edge of the city of Lincoln.
 It is, very broadly, triangular, reaching a point at its southernmost aspect.
 It presently comprises agricultural fields in arable use delineated by (predominantly hawthorn) hedgerows.
 The site gently rises to its centre.
 Accompanying documents state that it rises from 30m above ordnance datum (OAD) to 38m OAD at its highest point.